 King Solomon’s temple, built in the mid 10th century BCE, was bedecked in gold.
-At his palace, builders constructed his throne from a combination of gold and another precious material, ivory.
+At his palace, builders constructed his throne from a combination of gold and other precious material, ivory.
 A gold footstool rested at its base.
 Leading up to his golden throne, a dozen life-size replicas of lions formed a guard of honor on six steps.

 Unfortunately for historians, the Bible never went into specific detail about King Solomon’s mine of Ophir.
 There was never a specific record of its location: only general clues that could pertain to a number of places.
 Scholars believe that Solomon worked with another regent, Phoenician King Hiram, to acquire vast quantities of gold.
 Hiram ruled a region known at the time as Tyre, which is believed to be located within modern-day Lebanon.